I did something last weekend that I would recommend every pet parent do. Can you guess what it was?

 So what was the dog first aid course like?

 The course was very reasonably priced and lasted 4 hours from 10:30 am to 2:30 pm on a Saturday.
 There was a video with information on what to do when your dog gets hurt or sick.

 The instructors went into more detail after each section of the video and showed us physically how to do different things such as finding a pulse, using the Heimlich maneuver, and how to do CPR and mouth to mouth resuscitation.

 They had several dog dummies to practice on and we also had stuffed animals at our table to work on too.

 Towards the end, we each got a card with a scenario on it.
 Mine was that my dog got stabbed by a stick that was stuck in his shoulder.
 What do I do?

-Then I used my stuffed animal and got some medical supplies at the supply table and went to work.
+Then I took my stuffed toy dog and got some medical supplies at the supply table and went to work.
 I wish I had gotten a photo of my completed dog but I was so wrapped up in my work, I just didn’t think of it at the time.